BruceEckel/HelloCookieCutter1/Readme.rst

 files.

-With Cookiecutter, you can easily bootstrap a new project from a standard form, which means you skip all the usual mistakes in trying to get a new project going.
+With Cookiecutter, you can easily bootstrap a new project from a standard form, which means you skip all the usual mistakes when starting a new project.

 Before you can do anything in this example, you must have Python installed on your machine.
 Go to the `Python Website <https://www.python.org/>`_ and follow